alipirani88/snpkit/docs/source/index.rst

    config
    logs

-`Canu <http://github.com/marbl/canu>`_ is a fork of the Celera Assembler designed for high-noise single-molecule sequencing (such as the PacBio RSII or Oxford Nanopore MinION).

 This `pipeline <https://github.com/alipirani88/variant_calling_pipeline>`_ calls variants on PE/SE reads provided in a directory and generates core SNP/consensus fasta files that can be used to to build a phylogeny or as an input for Gubbins/Beast analysis.

 Install
 =========